 If you’ve tried photocopying and enlarging your music yourself, you've probably ended up with huge sheets of paper that fall off the music stand.
 You may also find that there are big spaces on the sheet where you can lose your place.
 Some of the signs can become too densely packed for comfort, for example the note heads on crotchets, or fingering numbers.
 In different pieces, symbols are placed in different places, so you miss them even though they are bigger.

-How Modified Stave Notation can help
+Modified Stave Notation

 MSN enlarges the music generally and makes a score more consistent, but it also alters the proportions involved.
 For example,